 The widely acclaimed development at the Royal Arsenal site with its mixture of refurbished listed buildings and bold, modern architecture has transformed and re-vitalised one of the most deprived areas of London.

-At the Royal Arsenal site Switch2 has worked closely with the client to optimise fuel use.
+At the Royal Arsenal site, Switch2 has worked closely with the client to optimise fuel use.
 Competitive procurement and advanced measurement and metering systems are capable of reducing residents’ utility bills by as much as a third.

 Sustainability has been at the heart of every aspect of the Royal Arsenal scheme, aiming to reduce energy consumption and carbon emissions.
-For the new properties Energy A5* SAP rating between 92 and 94 has been achieved.
+For the new properties Energy A5* SAP rating between 92 and 94 have been achieved.